yupswing/akifox-asynchttp/README.md

 - *response.isBinary* is always FALSE on the response object
 - *response.headers* is always empty, so don't rely on *response.contentType*
 - you have to know what you are going to fetch to parse it as you need (toText(), toJson(), toXml()...)
-- no support for methods PUT and DELETE
+- *no support* for methods other than POST and GET (limited by haxe.Http request)

 ## Documentation